w3f-grants-archive/ParaSpell/README.md

 # 3. Installation
 Complete guide for project installation and launch.
 ## 3.1 Prerequisites
-Prerequisites required for cloning repository and work with Makefile.
+Prerequisites required for cloning repository, work with Makefile and Network.
+- DOCKER, you can install it from this link [Docker](https://docs.docker.com/get-docker/)

 #### Linux
 ```
 sudo apt install git make